 Manhyia Palace Museum

-To get a feel for how a modern Ashanti ruler lives, visit Manhyia Palace and its museum off Antoa Rd, up the hill north from Kejetia Circle.
-The palace was built by the British in 1925 to receive Prempeh I when he returned from a quarter of a century of exile in the Seychelles to resume residence in Kumasi.
-It was used by the Ashanti kings until 1974.
+Manhyia Palace was built by the British in 1925 to receive Prempeh I when he returned from a quarter of a century of exile in the Seychelles to resume residence in Kumasi.
+It was used by the Ashanti kings until 1974; the current Asantehene now lives in a modern compound behind the museum.